Ilse Witch: Plot summary

 Set 130 years after the events of the Heritage of Shannara series, the Free-born and the Federation are still at war.
 The story follows a quest organized by Walker Boh, the last surviving Shannara Druid.
 Thirty years before the story begins, the Elven prince Kael Elessedil led an expedition in search of a legendary magic which was said to be the most ancient and powerful in the world.

 At the beginning of the narrative, Kael is found floating in the sea of the Blue Divide; a map is found with him, covered with mysterious symbols.
-Walker is the only man who can read them.

-But there is another: the Ilse Witch, a beautiful but twisted young woman who is as practiced in magic as Walker himself.
+Walker is the only man who can read them, save for the Ilse Witch, a twisted young woman who is as practiced in magic as Walker himself.
 She will stop at nothing to possess the map and the magic it leads to.
-To stop her, Walker must find the magic first.
+Walker sets out to find the magic first.

-Thus begins the voyage of the sleek, swift airship, the Jerle Shannara.
+Thus begins the voyage of the airship Jerle Shannara.
 The company chosen by Walker must fly into the face of unknown terrors while the Ilse Witch and her dark allies pursue.